flavienbwk/book-devops/eng/README.md

 | Design of models | C | A | R | I | I |
 | Code structure (template) | A | I | C | R | C |

-- **R** (Performer): person who does the work to complete a deliverable
+- **R** (Responsible): person who does the work to complete a deliverable
-- **A** (Responsible): person who delegates the work and carries out the inspection of the finished work
+- **A** (Accountable): person who delegates the work and carries out the inspection of the finished work
 - **C** (Consulted): person who contributes to a deliverable based on their area of ​​expertise or the tasks for which they are responsible
 - **I** (Informed): person who must be kept in the loop regarding the progress of the project

-An extension of the RACI is the RACI-VS[^RACI-VS] which includes a validator (the person in charge of the final validation of the deliverable, an authority) and a signatory (person in charge of the official approval of the deliverable and who commits his signature, a high authority).
+An extension of the RACI is RACI-VS[^RACI-VS] which includes a validator (an authority in charge of the final validation of the deliverable) and a signatory (a high authority in charge of the official approval of the deliverable and who commits his signature).

 The RACI model is based on a clear separation of roles and responsibilities.
 This can be counterproductive in a DevOps initiative, which seeks to promote collaboration between teams.
 Additionally, RACI does not take into account the dynamic and ever-changing nature of project development.